 Heart preservation for transplantation

-Professor McGiffin (CIB) and Professor Fraser (CIA) have secured an NHMRC grant of $2.5 million for the Centre for Research Excellence in Advanced Cardiorespiratory Therapies Improving OrgaN Support (ACTIONS).
+Additionally, Professor David McGiffin (CIB) and Professor John Fraser (CIA) have secured an NHMRC grant of $2.5 million for the Centre for Research Excellence in Advanced Cardiorespiratory Therapies Improving OrgaN Support (ACTIONS).